BastionMC/.github/profile/README.md

 <h1 align="center">Our other Projects</h1>

 While having it's own seperate dev team, [The ROFL Programming Language](https://github.com/ROFLLang) is still a part of Bastion.
 At the moment it is only idea, that might evolve further.
+It's intend is to be as simple as possible, with no need to understand the english language, unlike other programming languages.

 ---